Usamazafar97/SkyForecaster/README.md

 The app integrates with the **OpenWeatherMap API** for real-time data.
 Make sure to include your API key as instructed above.

 ## 8. Contribution
-We welcome contributions!
+I welcome contributions!
 Feel free to submit a pull request or report an issue.
 Let’s build a better weather app together!

 ---